Skip to content

 +66 55 96 2226

-Natthinee Piyasiripon is a professor of the College of Asean Community Studies.
+Natthinee Piyasiripon is a professor of the Center of ASEAN Community Studies.

 She holds a PhD in Development Administration and a Master’s in Social Development from NIDA, and a BA in Political Science from Prince of Songkhla University.